RobotStudyCompanion/Logo/Keychain/README.md

 All keychain designs in this directory are protected under copyright.
 🔒 **No reproduction, modification, or distribution is permitted outside of the RSC core team without prior written authorization** from the project maintainers or the respective creators.

-For inquiries regarding use, licensing, or collaboration, please contact the project team through the [main repository](https://github.com/RobotStudyCompanion/RobotStudyCompanion).
+For inquiries regarding use, licensing, or collaboration, please contact the project team.

 ---
 © 2023–2025 RobotStudyCompanion Project.
 All rights reserved.